 What We Don’t Like

-So if you often use a mix of keyboard and pencil to get your work done, this slot comes in handy.
-Like the one above, it’s a Bluetooth keyboard, and you will need to pair it with your iPad.
+Like the option above, it’s a Bluetooth keyboard, and you will need to pair it with your iPad.
 The keyboard is detachable, and you can snap it off when you do not need it.
 This way, the screen will stay protected from ugly marks and scratches.
 At the same time, the TPU bumper provides additional grip.

 What We Like